bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/a/As_3gj7BIvwT8S8u8sGvaHIBb/Documentation.md

-content of As in the water sample
+content of As in the water sample.